-Establishing Character Moment: The darker tone of RR's Suicide Mission becomes undeniably clear with the fate of the infiltration/tech specialist.
-Specifically, they're sent inside the vents with the belief they can be retrived, only to be lost regardless of success or failure because of a simple sealed hatch.
+Establishing Series Moment: The darker tone of RR's Suicide Mission becomes undeniably clear with the fate of the infiltration/tech specialist.
+Specifically, they're sent inside the vents with the belief they can be retrieved, only to be lost regardless of success or failure because of a simple sealed hatch.

 Everyone Has Standards: Even Morinth doesn't find much pleasure in seducing and killing the company Hock finds himself in.

 Moral Myopia: The author suggests that 'If Bioware hadn't tried to play the emotional anvil by having Morinth's only victim with a face be apparently the only young, pretty, white, harmless, nice virgin girl on the pit of vice and sin that was Omega, and instead let it be some Omega crime boss who caught Morinth's notice for his inner-fire, most people would find the exact same character a lot less evil.'